Back to jobs

 • Ability to work independently and carry out assignments.

-• Valid driver’s license with reliable transportation to be available at various sites as needed by clients and up to 4-5 days per week.
+• Valid driver’s license with consistent access to a reliable vehicle to be available at various sites as needed by clients and up to 4-5 days per week.

 Fellowship Benefits